samnabi/shopkit/readme.md

 Shopkit is a comprehensive commerce solution for the excellent [Kirby CMS](http://getkirby.com).

-A single-site license is $19 USD.
+A single-site license is $25 CAD.
 Bulk discounts available.
 Full details and documentation: <http://shopkit.samnabi.com>

 ![Shopkit sets you up with detailed product blueprints and beautiful, flexible templates](site/plugins/shopkit/preview.jpg)